sauravkuila/mergemoney_assessment/README.md

 - Users select the source account for transfers.
 - Multi-factor authentication (MFA) is supported.

+### Authentication modes (SFA vs MFA)

+This project supports two levels of authentication:

+- Single-Factor Authentication (SFA / 1FA):
+	- Used for lower-risk read-only operations such as fetching user details and listing accounts for a user.
+	- In the router these endpoints are protected by the OneFAMiddleware (1FA) which represents SFA flows in this codebase.

+- Multi-Factor Authentication (MFA / 2FA):
+	- Required for higher-risk operations such as performing account transactions or any action that changes account state.
+	- In the router these endpoints are protected by the TwoFAMiddleware (2FA).

+Routing summary (from `pkg/server/router.go`)

+- Public / unauthenticated:
+	- GET  /health
+	- GET  /v1/generateOTP
+	- POST /v1/verifyOTP
+	- POST /v1/resetMPIN

+- SFA (1FA) protected endpoints (OneFAMiddleware):
+	- POST /v1/setMPIN         -> Set MPIN for a logged-in user
+	- POST /v1/1fa/refresh     -> Refresh 1FA (SFA) session
+	- POST /v1/verifyMPIN      -> Verify MPIN (SFA)
+	- GET  /v1/accounts        -> Get accounts for a mobile number (read-only)

+- MFA (2FA) protected endpoints (TwoFAMiddleware):
+	- POST /v1/2fa/refresh     -> Refresh 2FA (MFA) session

+Notes on security rules (intended behavior):
+- User detail and user account detail (the endpoints used to fetch accounts) can be fetched using SFA (1FA).
+This is intentionally lower friction for listing and selection flows.
+- All other account transactions (any operation that initiates transfers, modifies accounts, or performs sensitive actions) must require MFA (2FA).
+The current router enforces 2FA only on the 2FA refresh endpoint; when adding or changing endpoints that perform transactions, ensure `middleware.TwoFAMiddleware()` is applied to those route groups or routes.

 ### 2. Money Transfer Workflow
 - Users specify source/destination currency, amount, and recipient details.
 - System fetches real-time exchange rates and fees.